restqa/documentation/docs/getting-started/configuration.md

 ## Config File

-When running `restqa` from the command line, RestQA will automatically try to resolve a configuration file named `.restqa.yml` inside the project root.
+When running `restqa` from the command line, RestQA automatically tries to resolve a configuration file named `.restqa.yml` inside the project root.

-The most basic config file looks like this:
+The most basic configuration file looks like this:

 ```yaml title=".restqa.yml"
 version: 0.0.1